annotation/stam-tools/README.md

 and [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
 The score parameters to either are fully configurable.

-The resulting alignment is added as an annotation according to the [STAM Transpose](https://github.com/annotation/stam/tree/master/extensions/stam-transpose) extension.
+The resulting alignment is added as an annotation, a so called transposition, according to the [STAM Transpose](https://github.com/annotation/stam/tree/master/extensions/stam-transpose) extension.